trebeljahr/trebeljahr.com/_pages/quotes.md

 > Dave in his life took the risk of traveling first and then the risk of quitting a job he grew tired of second.
 He was an inspiration when it comes to avoiding the risk not taken.
 He is also a past tense person, because he's gone.
 Unfathomably we lost Dave in 2011.
 Too bright a light to go out at thirty-five, and yet on he went.
 He was too alive to die, and yet that's not how it works.
 — Andy Dunn

-> What does count is a perspective on what wealth really is.
+> What does count is a perspective on what wealth  is.
 Wealth is the substance in you, it's the people that care for you and that you care for, it is experiences had and perspective acquired.
 — Andy Dunn

 > There are a lot of good excuses for not helping someone.